xerpi/fakemote/README.md

 # *_fakemote_*
-_An IOS module that fakes Wiimotes from the input of USB game controllers._
+_A Wii cIOS module that fakes Wiimotes from the input of USB game controllers._

 ## Features